LinuxForHealth/FHIR/README.md

 See https://artifacthub.io/packages/helm/alvearie/ibm-fhir-server for more information.

-### Building on top of the IBM FHIR Server Modules
+### Building with the LinuxForHealth FHIR Modules
-Each of the IBM FHIR Server modules are published to Maven Central under [com.ibm.fhir](https://repo1.maven.org/maven2/com/ibm/fhir/).
+Each of the LinuxForHealth FHIR Server modules are published to Maven Central under [com.ibm.fhir](https://repo1.maven.org/maven2/com/ibm/fhir/).

 To use the artifacts from a Maven project, declare the dependencies.
 For example, to use our visitable, thread-safe FHIR R4 object model (including our high-performance parsers and generators), declare a dependency on the `fhir-model` module: